Lev Bashmakov

-Lev Poliyevktovich Bashmakov (Russian: Лев Полиевктович Башмаков; 26 February 1938 - 30 December 2018) was a Russian politician who served as the first governor of the Ryazan Oblast from 1991 to 1994.
+Lev Poliyevktovich Bashmakov (Лев Полиевктович Башмаков; 26 February 1938 – 30 December 2018) was a Russian politician who served as the first governor of Ryazan Oblast from 1991 to 1994.

 He was also the chairman of the Ryazan regional executive committee from 1988 to 1991.

 Biography

 Lev Bashmakov was born on 26 February 1938 in the city of Shuya, Ivanovo Oblast.
 In 1961, he graduated from the Krasnoyarsk Polytechnic Institute.

 From 1961 to 1966, process engineer, head of the bureau, and then the deputy head of the workshop of a defense enterprise in Krasnoyarsk.

 From 1966 to 1980, he was the senior engineer, the deputy head of production, and then the deputy director of the Khmelnitsky Radio Engineering Plant.

 From 1980 to 1983, he became the Director of the Rivne Mechanical Plant.

 From 1983 to 1988, he became the General Director of the Ryazan production association "Red Banner".

-From December 1988 to March 1990 he was chairman of the Executive Committee of the Ryazan Regional Council.
+From December 1988 to March 1990 he was chairman of the Executive Committee of the Ryazan Oblast Council of People's Deputies.

 From 1990 to 1991, he was the Marketing Director of Internaut Joint Venture.